Finartzi/dynamic-programming/README.md

     If there is a tie for the shortest combination, you may return any one of the shortest.

+### Part 14

+    Can Construct tabulation
+    Write a function 'canConstruct(target, wordBank)' that accepts a target string and an array of strings.
+    The function should return a boolean indicating whether or not 'target' can be constructed by concatenating elements of the 'wordBank' array.
+    We can reuse the elements of the 'wordBank' as many times needed.

 ## Memoization Recipe

     1. Make it work